Dhaka ranks 2nd in AQI - City News - observerbd.com

 |

-Bangladesh's capital Dhaka ranked second worst again in the Air Quality Index (AQI) on Wednesday morning for the second consecutive day.
+Bangladesh's capital Dhaka ranked second worst in the Air Quality Index (AQI) on Wednesday morning.

+The city had a score of 164 at 08:01am, indicating that the air quality was 'unhealthy'.

+A numerical value between 151 and 200 indicates that everyone may begin to experience health effects.
+Members of sensitive groups may experience more serious health effects.

-Dhaka had an AQI score of 221 at 08:25am.
-The air was classified as 'very unhealthy'.
-China's Beijing and Thailand's Chiang Mai occupied the first and third spots in the list of cities with worst air quality with AQI scores of 231 and 191 respectively.
-When the AQI value is between 201 and 300, everyone may begin to experience more serious health effects.
+Thailand's Chiang Mai and Poland's Krakow occupied the first and third spots with scores of 203 and 161 respectively.

+Scores between 201 and 300 is classified as 'very unhealthy'.
+If the score is between 301 and 500, then it is classified as 'hazardous'.

-The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.
+The AQI, an index for reporting daily air quality, tells people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.

-In Bangladesh, the AQI is based on five criteria pollutants - Particulate Matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone (O3).

-Dhaka has long been grappling with air pollution.
-Its air quality usually improves during monsoon. -UNB
+Dhaka, one of the most densely populated cities in the world, has been grappling with air pollution for a long time.
+The air quality generally worsens during summer and shows signs of improvement in monsoon when the dust settles. -UNB